Sandefjord Fotball: History

 Sandefjord were formed by parent clubs IL Runar and Sandefjord Ballklubb in 1998.
 They replaced Sandefjord Ballklubb in 2.divisjon in 1999, and secured immediate promotion to 1st division.
 There the club made quick progress and soon settled as a strong competitor for promotion to the Tippeligaen.
 Finishing third in 1.divisjon in 2002 and 2003 they qualified for play-off matches, but lost both times, against Brann and Vålerenga.
 The 2003 play-off was lost after some controversial decisions by referee Jonny Ditlefsen that were all in Sandefjords disfavor.
 When manager Tom Nordlie left after the play-off games, Sandefjord Fotball hired Arne Dokken as their new coach.
 He was fired after just one season, 2004, when they finished fourth.
 But the 2005 season finally proved a success, with Tor Thodesen as their new coach.
 Placing second, Sandefjord earned automatic promotion to the highest division, where they finished 9th in their first season.

-The 2007 season ended badly and they finished last and were relegated to 1.divisjon.
+When the 2007 season ended, they finished last and were relegated to 1.divisjon.
 The players went to the board of directors together and requested the hiring of a new coach.
 Instead of firing Thodesen, the board kept him.
 After a bad start to the 2008 season, they fired Thodesen and hired Patrick Walker.
 The team played better after this, and he moved the team from a relegation place to a promotion place in the table in eight games.
 They continued their form and was placed second in the table, and earned a promotion after just one season.

 After a disappointing 2010 season in Tippeligaen, earning only 12 points, they ended the season in last place and was relegated once again, this time for a longer period.

 The following three seasons in 1.divisjon did not go as planned for a Sandefjord team that were fighting for promotion.
 Ending third in the table in both 2011 and 2012, was followed by an even worse finish in 2013, ending in eight place.
-Something had to be done and the club took measures by firing manager Arne Sandstø and hiring former Nottingham Forest and Blackburn Rovers player Lars Bohinen as their new manager.
+The club took measures by firing manager Arne Sandstø and hiring former Nottingham Forest and Blackburn Rovers player Lars Bohinen as their new manager.
 He was brought to the club from Asker where he had success as coach.
 Sandefjord went on to have their best season ever in 1.divisjon earning 69 points and winning the league title.
 This was their second ever trophy, the first one being the 2.divisjon in 1999.
 Back in Tippeligaen they ended in last place and were relegated back to 1.divisjon alongside Mjøndalen.
 In the 2016 season they clinched their second promotion in three years by finishing second, only beaten by Kristiansund.